Distilling Revival across New Jersey and a Renaissance

 No, Nada, Never Repealed another one.

-New Jersey’s Prohibition Role
+New Jersey’s Role with Prohibition

-Do you know who the President was who signed the prohibition enabling the 18th Amendment?
+Do you know who the President was who signed the Prohibition enabling the 18th Amendment?
 It was none other than the 34th Governor of New Jersey, President Woodrow Wilson.
-You know, the one who had that great Camp David’ish summer home in Long Branch (now Monmouth University).
+You know, the one who had that great Camp David-ish summer home in Long Branch (now Monmouth University).
 Yeah, that guy!
 Take a tour of those digs…

 Somerset Hills Distilling History